You've got the tools of the trade—the knife set. But when was the last time you gave those tools some TLC?

-Learning the right way to use a whetstone may take a bit of practice, but once you get the hang of it, you'll be able to keep knives razor sharp while saving time and money.
+One of the ways to sharpen a knife is with a whetstone.
+Using a whetstone may take a bit of practice, but once you get the hang of it, you'll be able to keep knives razor-sharp while saving time and money.
+One important note: "Whet" doesn't mean "wet"—it means sharpen, although some whetstones require soaking.
+Check your manufacturer's instructions.

-- Place the whetstone on a cutting board or countertop, with the coarse grit face up.
-Place a wet paper towel underneath the stone to help keep it from sliding.
+- Place the whetstone on a cutting board or countertop with the coarse grit face up.
+Place a wet paper towel or kitchen towel underneath the stone to help keep it from sliding.

 - With one hand, grasp the knife by the handle and hold the edge of the knife against the stone, point-first, with the cutting edge meeting the stone at around a 22-degree angle.
 You can stabilize the blade with your other hand.